kubernetes-sigs/vsphere-csi-driver/docs/book/features/csi_driver_on_windows.md

   -p '{"data":{"csi-windows-support":"true"}}'
   ```

-- vSphere CSI driver 2.4 will introduce a new node daemonset which will be running on all windows nodes.
+- vSphere CSI driver v2.4.0 introduces a new node daemonset which will be running on all windows nodes.
 To verify this run:

   ```bash
   $ kubectl get daemonsets vsphere-csi-node-windows --namespace=vmware-system-csi